lchsk/xstarter/README.md

 ## Run xstarter using a key binding

-**xstarter** needs to be started from a terminal.
+**xstarter** needs to be launched from a terminal.
 If you want to run it using a key binding, bind your preferred shortcut to the `./bin/xstarter_run` file.

 It should run on any modern terminal.
-It is tested on: xterm, rxvt, gnome-terminal, xfce4-terminal, konsole.
+It is tested on: `xterm`, `rxvt`, `gnome-terminal`, `xfce4-terminal`, `konsole`.
 In case of any problems please [report it](https://github.com/lchsk/xstarter/issues/new).

 ## Configuration